 In anticipation of the mission, I study Europa using the Hubble Space Telescope (HST).
 I lead a project using HST observations of Europa in the UV to better understand the surface composition of the moon, and I am a co-investigator on a project that uses the HST to look for additional indications of water vapor plumes.

-As a graduate student at the University of Central Florida, I worked with the Cassini Ultraviolet Imaging Spectrograph (UVIS) team, studying the rings of Saturn.
+As a graduate student at the University of Central Florida, I worked with Dr. Joshua Colwell and the Cassini Ultraviolet Imaging Spectrograph (UVIS) team, studying the rings of Saturn.
 I measured the smallest icy particles that make up the rings (dust-sized particles) using a technique called an occultation: we watch the Sun or a star go behind the rings and see how the light passing through the rings is affected.
 This can tell us about the sizes and the composition of the ring particles.
 I was recently selected to lead a new NASA project that will use all of the solar occultation observations from the entire mission to find the tiniest particles in the rings.

 My thesis work linked the detection of micron-size dust in Saturn's F ring using UVIS with visible images of energetic collisions in the ring and placed lower limits on the particle sizes of Saturn's outer A ring.

 In 2008 I began my first research project as an intern at the Arecibo Observatory in Puerto Rico through the National Science Foundation's Research for Undergraduate Experience (REU) program.
 I used radar observations and optical light curve measurements of the first known triple near-Earth asteroid system, 2001 SN263, to create computer models of the shapes of the central asteroid and its two moons.

 I am in the process of modeling additional asteroids using the radar observations with #TeamRadar.

 Radar observations of near-Earth asteroids drastically improve our knowledge of the trajectory of the asteroids, enabling us to determine if they pose any risk of impacting Earth.